To get Redis keys and values using the command prompt, we can use the

 To get values linked to keys in Redis, we use the GET

-command for strings, HGET
+command for strings, HGET for hashes, LRANGE

-for sets.
+for lists, and SMEMBERS for sets.
 Each command is for a

 specific data type.
 For full details on getting values, see our article